 </div>

-It's not enough to have just HTML structure, you also need to beautify this title list with CSS to match the overall style of the website.
-For example, you can set differenttoc-level-XSet different indentation for class names to make the directory look more hierarchical.
+Just having HTML structure is not enough, you also need to beautify the title list through CSS to match the overall style of the website.
+For example, you can make differenttoc-level-XSet the class name with different indentation to make the directory look more hierarchical.

 /* 示例CSS样式 */